netrisai/docs/sandbox/Sandbox6/creating-services.rst

 V-Net (Ethernet/Vlan/VXlan)
 ===========================
-Let's create a V-Net service to give the **srv05-nyc** server the ability to reach its gateway address.
+Let's create a V-Net service to give server **srv05-nyc** the ability to reach its gateway address.

 * In a terminal window: